jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ### Brainstorm

 < By the way, argument in, out and thru notation doesn’t cover the in, out, though notation in procedure definitions.
-If I will even create that >
+If I might even create that >

 #### Summary of Old Subdivision